jamesplease/router-comparison/README.md

 I want to build a new router that can be used in Backbone apps, and I want it to be the best it can be.
-By looking at every existing router, I can pluck the features I find most useful, and discard the ones that I don't find as useful.
+By looking at every existing router, I can pluck the features I find most useful, and discard the ones that I find less so.

-At the end of each section, I'll have a "thoughts" section that explains my personal take on how to approach that feature.
-This will direct me when it comes time to build my own router.

 ## Routers Compared